Lightnet/electronreactjs/README.md

 # Created by: Lightnet

 # Information:
-  Testing react build with electronjs.
+  Testing React.js build with Electron.js.
 Test build.

+  Electronjs will run on nodejs.

+  React.js will compile into babel with webpack builds.
+To bundle into single and use able.

+## Packages:
+ - react
+ - gun
+ - @babel/core
+ - nodemon
+ - npm-run-all
+ - webpack
+ - express
+ - electron
+ - babel 7.x
+ - browser-syn 2.27.7

-# developing build.
+# Developing build.
   Using the file:// url as it has some restrict place on the javascript.
 It to prevent leaks.

   Using import on the electronjs does not work.
 Some of the package is outdate.
+ECMAScript

   It would required nodemon and browsersync to able to reload server and client.